 Although a security key provides extra protection, it doesn’t eliminate the need for passwords.
 Passwords are still the industry standard for online accounts, and that isn’t changing anytime soon.
 Security keys, like biometric authentication, work with your strong, unique passwords to protect your account against hackers.
 However, biometric authentication like Face ID and fingerprints operate within a margin of error.

 “What I like about using YubiKey and a password or PIN, is that it’s exact.
-It’s 100% or nothing,” says Stina.
+It’s 100 percent or nothing”, says Stina.

 This dual setup provides a higher level of hardware-based security by allowing you to use the same security key across multiple services, browsers, and applications.
 Although combining a password manager with a security key provides the best protection, adding a second factor doesn’t mean you can get away with a weaker Master Password or reusing the same password across multiple sites.
 Password reuse, or using the same password for multiple accounts, leaves you vulnerable to hackers and account lockouts.
 That’s why your Master Password, which is used for the encryption of your data, is still instrumental in protecting your 1Password account.